 Floor Switch Kicks

-A few Tips To Get Your Workout In:
+Here are a few Tips To Get Your Workout In:

 - Take the stairs instead of the elevator, when possible.